theisaacwong/talkowski/gCNV/Readme.md

 		[columns_to_hash_on] - comma separated columns to identify rows to merge. eg 1,2,3 [columns_to_merge] - comma separated columns to merge into annotation column. eg 7,9 [columns_to_keep] - comma separated columns to keep, eg 4,5,6

+        defragment [input_path] [output_path]
+		defragment gcnv calls
+		[input_path] - input path
+		[output_path] - output path

+        validateSubsetAnnotations [gtfFile] [annotationSubsets] ... [annotationSubsets]
+		check to see if the genes you will be subsetting were contained in the original annotation file [gtfFile] - gencode gtfFile
+		[annotationSubsets] - space separated list of gene lists

+        subsetAnnotations [gcnvInput] [output] [sourceColumnName] [annotationSubsets] ... [annotationSubsets] add a column for each gene list for annotated genes contained in said list [gcnvInput] - input file
+		[output] - output path
+		[sourceColumnName] - column name of annotated genes [annotationSubsets] - space separated list of gene lists